VannAtApollo/se-demo-template/README.md

     5. Click "Enable Cloud Run API"
     6. In your new project click on the menu and select "Cloud Build" from the list.
     7. Under the "Settings" area enable the "Cloud Run Admin" Role.
- 3. Authenticate with Google Cloud from a terminal on your Mac using your Apollo email: `gcloud init` (if you ever need to change your default project name use the command `gcloud config set project <project-name>`)
+ 3. Authenticate with Google Cloud from a terminal on your Mac using your Apollo email: `gcloud init` (if you ever need to change your default Project ID (this might be different from the project name so always use the ID) use the command `gcloud config set project <project-ID>`)
- 4. In the folder ./gateway, ./subgraph1, ./subgraph2, and ./subgraph3 folders edit the `cloudbuild.yaml` file to use your correct project name (replace the <CHANGE_ME> in each of those) __OR__ use the setup tool by typing `make setup`
+ 4. In the folder ./gateway, ./subgraph1, ./subgraph2, and ./subgraph3 folders edit the `cloudbuild.yaml` file to use your correct project ID (replace the <CHANGE_ME> in each of those) __OR__ use the setup tool by typing `make setup` (recommended)

 ### How to deploy